Qausim/data_structures_and_algorithms/README.md

 # Data Structures and Algorithms

-A repository of various data structures and algorithms written in the Javascript language.
+A repository containing implementations of various data structures and algorithms